Fire: Management, prevention and protection systems

 Fire prevention is intended to reduce sources of ignition.
 Fire prevention also includes education to teach people how to avoid causing fires.
 Buildings, especially schools and tall buildings, often conduct fire drills to inform and prepare citizens on how to react to a building fire.
 Purposely starting destructive fires constitutes arson and is a crime in most jurisdictions.

 Model building codes require passive fire protection and active fire protection systems to minimize damage resulting from a fire.
-The most common form of active fire protection is fire sprinklers.
+A common form of active fire protection is fire sprinklers.
 To maximize passive fire protection of buildings, building materials and furnishings in most developed countries are tested for fire-resistance, combustibility and flammability.
 Upholstery, carpeting and plastics used in vehicles and vessels are also tested.

 Where fire prevention and fire protection have failed to prevent damage, fire insurance can mitigate the financial impact.